scikit-learn/enhancement_proposals/slep023/proposal.rst

 and `on_fit_task_end` hooks are called at the beginning and end of each task performed during `fit`, including the root task.

-The extra keyword arguments received by the `on_fit_task_begin` and `on_fit_task_end` hooks contain all the information provided by the estimator about the state of the fitting process at this task.
-The possible keys are:
+The keyword arguments received by the `on_fit_task_begin` and `on_fit_task_end` hooks contain all the available information provided by the estimator about the state of the fitting process at this task:

 - "data": a dictionary containing the training and validation data.